hendriknielaender/double-trouble/data/blog/howto-htmx-astrodb-astrossr.md

 the same while only fetching data once, had us come up with some last-mile JavaScript.
 The alternative could be to simply fetch more HTML, which seems to be part of the htmx paradigm.

-Generally the chance of writing explicit JavaScript seems slightly higher with htmx, but at-least you know what you're doing, and it's very honest work.
+Generally the chance of writing explicit JavaScript seems slightly higher with htmx, but at least you know what you're doing, and it's very honest work.
 Though in this case more explicit JavaScript was written, the perceived complexity was lower and the overall enjoyment greater.

 ## Rounding up

-Coming from react, htmx introduces a completely different application paradigm.
+Coming from React, htmx introduces a completely different application paradigm.
 It requires going back to the basics, which felt good.
 Simply not having the app written in React felt great.

 Also the combination of [Astro DB](https://astro.build/db/) with [Astro